Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: Experiments

+\textit{MPDD} \cite{jezek2021deep}: A real-world industrial benchmark for defect detection on metallic components under complex acquisition conditions, covering six categories of sprayed metal parts standardized to a 1024 $\times$ 1024 resolution.

+\textit{MVTec 3D AD} \cite{bergmann2022mvtec}: A multi-modal dataset for 3D IAD, providing both 3-channel RGB images and corresponding 3D coordinate data for each sample, with pixel-precise ground truth for anomalous regions.
+Only the RGB data of this dataset is used in our experiments.

-\textbf{Metrics}: Performance was evaluated using the area under the receiver operating characteristic curve (AUCROC) for both image-level anomaly detection and pixel-level anomaly localization, with the mean AUC (mAUC) across categories as the aggregate metric.
+\textbf{Metrics}: Performance is evaluated using the area under the receiver operating characteristic curve (AUROC) for both image-level anomaly detection (Det.) and pixel-level anomaly localization (Loc.), with the mean AUC (mAUC) across categories as the aggregate metric.

-\textbf{Settings}: We used the same feature extractor settings as baseline methods, employing Wide-ResNet50 (WRN-50) for feature extraction.
-A separate WT-Flow model was trained per category with shared hyperparameters (Appendix C.4).
-Implementation used PyTorch 1.12 on a single NVIDIA 3090 GPU.